To my way of thinking George Orwell’s dystopian nightmare vision of society, ‘Nineteen Eighty-Four’ is on the verge of becoming the norm.

 These days what passes for the union movement in many western nations is largely toothless.

 At one time there used to be a marked difference between political party’s.
-Here in the UK, the Tories have always represented the conservative and business minded, while Labour unashamedly represented the ordinary working man and woman.
-No longer.
+Here in the UK, the Tories have always represented the conservative and business minded, while Labour unashamedly used to represent the ordinary working man and woman.

 Whether we like it or not, in the relentless pursuit of profit at all costs, many branches of big business, in particular the world’s stock markets and major banking groups, now control every aspect of our lives.